-We can write the rate equation for in steady state, in which case the time derivative goes to zero.
-Rearranging to solve for the ratio
+We can write the rate equation for $latex N_2$ in steady state, in which case the time derivative goes to zero.
+Rearranging to solve for the ratio $latex N_2 / N_1$ we obtain:

 If we consider the particular case of equilibrium, we also know that